Japan PM floats possibility of snap election before defence budget tax hike

 The next national election is due by 2025, unless Kishida calls for a snap election.

-Kishida revealed a new national security plan in mid-December and has pledged to double defence outlay to 2% of Japan's GDP by 2027.
+Kishida revealed a new national security plan in mid-December and has pledged to double defence outlay to 2% of Japan's gross domestic product by 2027.

-The new defence plan requires an additional 1 trillion yen in funds that Kishida has said will be covered by an increase in taxes - a prospect that has triggered stiff opposition from within the ruling Liberal Democratic Party at a time when Kishida's own public popularity is sagging.
+The new defence plan requires an additional 1 trillion yen in funds that Kishida has said will be covered by an increase in taxes.